cicheck/find-the-nose/README.md

 The goal of this project is to train a neural network responsible for finding the tip of the nose person displayed in the picture.
 During the process the two architectures were tested:
 1. Cascade model with architecture following [paper](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm).
 2. Small model that uses pre-trained ResNet as a backbone.
 Both models were trained on modified [FK dataset](https://www.kaggle.com/tarunkr/facial-keypoints-68-dataset).
-(To the original dataset, there were added, shifted and zoomed simultaneously copies of original pictures.
+(To the original dataset, there were added, cropped copies of original pictures.
 Models trained on extended that way dataset performed significantly better on real world data.)

 ## Structure
 * [notebooks](notebooks/) cotains three notebooks: